Superargo and the Faceless Giants

 Superargo and the Faceless Giants (Superargo - L'invincibile Superman, Superargo, el gigante, also known as Superargo, The King of Criminals and Superargo the Giant) is a 1968 Italian-Spanish science fiction-superhero film written and directed by Paolo Bianchini (here credited as "Paul Maxwell").
 It is the sequel of Nick Nostro's Superargo Versus Diabolicus.

 Plot

-In the movie, Superargo battles Faceless Giants.
+Superargo battles Faceless Giants.
 One of his friends wants to kill Superargo.